thejsway/thejsway/manuscript/chapter16.md

 * Page loading and closing are associated with the events `load` and `beforeunload` respectively.

 * An event propagates within the DOM tree from its node of origin until the document root.
 This propagation can be interrupted with the `stopPropagation()` method.

+* Calling the `preventDefault()` method on an `Event` object cancels the default behavior associated to the action that triggered the event.

 ## Introduction to events